hoodiegrimmel/Graph-Theory-Project/Report/Random_Graphs_Report.md

 ## Conclusion

-The threshold effect is real and it's spectacular.
 Random graphs really do exhibit these sharp phase transitions where properties go from "almost never" to "almost always" over a narrow range of p.
 The experimental results line up pretty well with the theoretical predictions, especially for larger n where the asymptotic behavior kicks in.

 The coolest part is how the thresholds form this hierarchy - edges first, then triangles, then connectivity, then bigger cliques.
-It's like watching order emerge from randomness, which is basically what Erdős and Rényi figured out back in 1959.
-Pretty cool that we can verify their theorems with some C++ and matplotlib.

 If I had more time (and a better computer), I'd test larger values of n for the Hamilton cycle property.
-But that would require either a smarter algorithm or accepting that my laptop might become a space heater.
+But that would require some smarter people.